Cardisk/pyADB/README.md

 This command will:
 * iterate on all the devices connected and pass the command to them
-* if at least a device returned a result it will ask to the user if he wants to see the results
+* if at least a device returned a result it will ask the user if he wants to see the results
 * if the answer is yes (default) it will print a table with the output

 [Back](#commands)